 BEFORE ANYONE GETS SICK

-The absolute best time to start taking care of anyone, including yourself is long before illness ever hits your household.
+The absolute best time to start taking care of anyone, including yourself is long before the flu ever hits your household.
 In my last post, I spoke about illness prevention strategies.
 Today we’ll cover how you can be as prepared as possible before illness strikes.

 When sickness hits your household, things can go downhill quickly.
-Preparing beds with waterproof, spill-proof mattress protectors and pillow covers will save expensive mattresses and keep you from having to wash and dry pillows in the middle of the night.
+Preparing beds with waterproof, spill-proof mattress protectors and pillow covers just in case, will save expensive mattresses and keep you from having to wash and dry pillows in the middle of the night.

 Here are items everyone should have on hand: